-The prolific attacker has again voiced his dismay with the way he was treated this summer as his side blocked his move to Bayern Munich
+The prolific attacker has again voiced his dismay with the way he was treated this summer as BVB blocked his move to Bayern Munich

 Robert Lewandowski has once more hit out at the Borussia Dortmund hierarchy for not living up to their promise that he would be allowed to leave the club for Bayern Munich.

-The Poland international looked set to join Dortmund's Bundesliga rivals this summer, with his contract set to expire in a year's time, but Dortmund eventually vetoed a move to the Champions League winners.
+The Poland international looked set to join BVB's Bundesliga rivals this summer, with his contract set to expire in a year's time, but Dortmund eventually vetoed a move to the Champions League winners.